vercel/nextjs-subscription-payments/README.md

 ## Deploy with Vercel

-The Vercel deployment will guide you through creating a Supabase account and project as well as a Stripe test account and automatically creates the Stripe webhook endpoint for you (make sure to click the "Set up webhooks" button).
+The Vercel deployment will guide you through creating a Supabase account and project as well as a Stripe test account and automatically creates the Stripe webhook endpoint for you.
 After installation of the Supabase and Stripe integrations, all relevant environment variables will be set up so that the project is usable immediately after deployment 🚀

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2Fthorwebdev%2Fnextjs-subscription-payments&project-name=nextjs-subscription-payments&repo-name=nextjs-subscription-payments&demo-title=Next.js%20Subscription%20Payments%20Starter&demo-description=Demo%20project%20on%20Vercel&demo-url=https%3A%2F%2Fnextjs-subscription-payments-starter.vercel.app%2F&demo-image=https%3A%2F%2Fnextjs-subscription-payments-starter.vercel.app%2Fdemo.png&integration-ids=oac_pb1dqJT8Ry2D99Q0o9qXWIhJ,oac_jUduyjQgOyzev1fjrW83NYOv&external-id=nextjs-subscription-payments)